shiftyou-opensource/shiftyou.app/README.md

   <img src="https://opensource.org/files/osi_keyhole_300X300_90ppi_0.png" width="150" height="150"/>
 </div>

-    Your Shift in a fashion way!
+    Shift You it is a mobile app for hospitals workers.
     Copyright (c) 2021 Vincenzo Palazzo vincenzopalazzodev@gmail.com

     This program is free software: you can redistribute it and/or modify